CesiumGS/3d-tiles/RESOURCES.md

 ## 3D Tiles Resources

 - [**Introducing 3D Tiles**](https://cesium.com/blog/2015/08/10/introducing-3d-tiles/) - the motivation for and principles of 3D Tiles.
 Read this first if you are new to 3D Tiles.
 - [**Introducing 3D Tiles Next, Streaming Geospatial to the Metaverse**](https://cesium.com/blog/2021/11/10/introducing-3d-tiles-next/) - the announcement of the 3D Tiles Next specification, summarizing the technical goals and application areas.
-- [**3D Tiles Reference Card**](./3d-tiles-reference-card.pdf) - an approachable and concise guide to learning about the main concepts in 3D Tiles and designed to help integrate 3D Tiles into runtime engines.
+- [**3D Tiles Reference Cards**](./reference-cards) - approachable and concise guides to learning about the main concepts in 3D Tiles and 3D Tiles 1.1, designed to help integrate 3D Tiles into runtime engines.
 - [**3D Tiles Q&A**](./Q-and-A.md)

 ### Viewers